DataBiosphere/job-manager/README.md

 [![Github](https://img.shields.io/badge/Docker%20Image-dsub%20shim%20API-blue.svg?style=flat-square)](https://cloud.docker.com/u/databiosphere/repository/docker/databiosphere/job-manager-api-dsub)
 [![Github](https://img.shields.io/badge/Docker%20Image-cromwell%20shim%20API-blue.svg?style=flat-square)](https://cloud.docker.com/u/databiosphere/repository/docker/databiosphere/job-manager-api-cromwell)

+## Lifecycle notice

+Job Manager is in maintenance mode and is not recommended for new projects.

+dsub support is deprecated and will be removed in a future release.

+The last release of Job Manager to support dsub without compromise is [1.5.7](https://github.com/DataBiosphere/job-manager/releases/tag/v1.5.7).

 ## User facing documentation

 Welcome to the Job Manager repository!
 If you're a developer you're in the right place.